steveharoz/open-access-vis/.github/README.md

 * The filename is the first non-article word in the title + `"_"` + first name of first author + `".png"` (all lower case).
 For example, "A Nifty Vis System" by Jane Smith and John Smith would become `nifty_jane.png`

 For now, thumbnails are not in the repository.
-Feel free to email me new ones.
+Feel free to paste new ones into a github issue or email them to me.

 ## Videos